LucidCatnap/LucidCatnap/README.md

 Complete amateur trying desparately not be relegated to natural stupidity in a future of artificial intelligence.

 ## Skills
-N - 2018 experience working with:
+$N - 2018$ experience working with:

 ### **Languages**